How To Write A Movie Script: All You Need To Know About Writing Your First Screenplay

 A screenplay serves as the blueprint for the entire project.
 It shows the director the story being told, the actors what lines to say or actions to do, or the art department the world in which the story takes place.

-In this article, I will explain some of the steps you will need to take in order to write your first screenplay.
+In this article, I will explain some of the steps you must take to write your first screenplay.

 Spec Script Vs. Shooting Script